-Throughout 2018, the FDA and the Medical Device Innovation Consortium (MDIC) undertook a voluntary pilot program among medical device manufacturing sites to assess their product quality.
+Throughout 2018, the FDA and the Medical Device Innovation Consortium (MDIC) undertook a voluntary pilot program among medical device manufacturing sites to assess capability and performance of key business processes using a series of integrated best practices detailed in the Information Systems Audit and Control Association (ISACA) Capability Maturity Model Integration (CMMI) system.
 During the pilot program, the Capability Maturity Model Integration (CMMI) Institute certified third-party teams to conduct quality system maturity appraisals.
-The appraisals were conducted using a maturity appraisal model applicable to the medical device industry, which was developed by the CMMI Institute and stakeholders through a partnership with MDIC.
+The appraisals were conducted using a maturity appraisal model tailored to the medical device industry, which was developed by the CMMI Institute and stakeholders through a partnership with MDIC.

-The goal of a quality maturity appraisal is to provide participating medical device manufacturing sites with insights about their level of maturity in various process areas and to identify areas of improvement.
-Together, participating sites and their respective appraisal team engaged in a journey of continuous improvement through quarterly check-ins designed to discuss and report progress and growth – resulting in improved processes and medical device quality, which ultimately leads to better patient outcomes.
+The goal of a quality maturity appraisal is to provide participating medical device manufacturing sites with insights about strengths and potential opportunities for improvement across various business processes associated with achieving key quality and performance objectives.
+Together, participating sites and their respective appraisal team engage in a journey of continuous improvement through quarterly check-ins designed to discuss and report progress and growth – resulting in improved processes and medical device quality, which ultimately leads to better patient outcomes and increased access for patients.

-For this pilot program, the FDA considered the prior history of compliance at the site, the firm’s commitment to continuous improvement, and the data collected through the appraisal to determine whether surveillance and preapproval inspections could be waived.
-Additional information from the appraisals allowed the FDA to accept streamlined content for premarket manufacturing submissions, which helped the participating sites to better allocate more resources to innovation and improvement efforts
+For this pilot program, and in accordance with section 510(h)(4) of the Federal Food, Drug, and Cosmetic Act, which outlines factors to consider in determining risk-based inspectional planning, the FDA considered the prior history of compliance at the site, the firm’s commitment to continuous improvement, and the data collected through the appraisal to determine how the FDA would prioritize surveillance and preapproval inspections for participants.
+Additional information from the appraisal process provided FDA with information that became part of certain regulatory submissions, which helped the participating sites allocate resources to innovation and improvement efforts.

 The FDA and MDIC have evaluated the 2018 pilot activities, and the pilot results are available on the MDIC website.